 iii.
 Seek help from the Overseas (Child Custody Removal) scheme in connection with your legal expenses abroad

 iv.
-If the country where your child was taken by your ex is a member in Hague Convention, contact the foreign Central Authority for the recovery of your child.
+If the country where your child was taken by your ex is a member of Hague Convention, contact the foreign Central Authority for the recovery of your child.